theLeaxx/JaLoader/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Expected behavior**
-A clear and concise description of what actually happened.

 **Screenshots/Videos**
 If applicable, add screenshots or videos to help explain your problem.